pawelc/docs/toread_finance.md

-2013 - The Rearrangement Algorithm a new tool for computing bounds on risk measures 2013 - Information Transmission Between Financial Markets in Chicago and New York 2013 - Extreme-quantile tracking for financial time series 2013 - Model uncertainty and VaR aggregation
+2013 - The Rearrangement Algorithm a new tool for computing bounds on risk measures 2013 - Information Transmission Between Financial Markets in Chicago and New York 2013 - Extreme-quantile tracking for financial time series 2013 - Copulae in Mathematical and Quantitative Finance 2013 - Model uncertainty and VaR aggregation
 2013 - On Multivariate Extensions of Value-at-Risk 2014 - https://www.value-at-risk.net